Pi-thagoras/the-chicken-pen/Economic-Growth.md

 - Understates changes in utility (Ability of goods and services to satisfy wants)
 	- Doesn't capture significant technological progress that increases utility without increasing price by much.
 - Doesn't account for rising productivity

+## Determinants of Economic Growth

+Growth can come from both:
+- **Potential Growth**
+	- Those that increase the capacity of the economy to produce more goods and services with available resources (Supply Side)
+- **Actual Growth**
+	- How much expenditure is taking place to consume those goods and services (Demand Side)

+#### Population Growth:

+- Increase the total size of the economy : Greater demand for G + S and productive factors
+- Increase in size of labour force: Migration and natural increase
+- Migration more than natural: Migration promotes transfer of wealth, knowledge, skills and positive fiscal impact.

+#### Labour Force Participation

+- Proportion of people over 15 years old who are in paid work or actively looking for work
+- Higher involvement at work: Increase capacity of production (overcome effect of aging workforce)
+- Sustain government tax revenue

+#### Rising Labour Productivity

+- Amount of output produced per hour worked
+**Capital Deepening**
+- Increasing the stock of capital relative to the stock of other productive resources
+- Production becomes more capital intensive: Increasing about productivity
+- Technology changes and improvements of function which hel to increase the amount of output.
+Capital Widening: Same thing but with more people as well

+**Multi-factor Productivity:** All other factors that improve worker's ability to produce goods and services (not capita)
+- Changes in human capital, knowledge and skills that workers develop through education and experience, improved by education etc.

+## Determinants of Actual Growth

+Affecting Spending:
+- Consumption
+- Investment
+- Government Expenditure
+- Net Exports